 - Garlic and rosemary (use garlic powder or crushed garlic cloves)

-Tip: The easiest way to flip a chicken in an air fryer that I have found is:
+For an easy way to flip a whole chicken in an air fryer:

 - Then it is as easy as sliding the chicken off the plate back into the air fryer basket.